 Milk Bottle Grocery

 The Milk Bottle Grocery building in Oklahoma City's Asian District is a fun and unique Route 66 landmark.
-The wedge shaped building was constructed in the 1930s, but the giant milk bottle on top that makes it a popular photo stop along the Mother Road was not added until 1948.
-Fifty years later, it was accepted as an historic site and added to the National Register of Historic Places.
+The wedge-shaped building was constructed in the 1930s, but the giant milk bottle on top that makes it a popular photo stop along the Mother Road was not added until 1948.
+Fifty years later, it was accepted as a historic site and added to the National Register of Historic Places.